Updated: Jun 16

 4. Deciding: Consensual vs. top-down

-#4 Cultural Tip "Want to implement a new idea, think first about your team's decision making processes"
+#4 Cultural Tip "Want to implement a new idea, think first about your team's decision-making processes"

-In the US, France, Thailand, Vietnam, Russia or China, the decision-making process is top-down.
+In the US, France, Thailand, Vietnam, Russia and China, the decision-making process is top-down.
 The boss is expected to make a decision, and the team will follow.
 Accountability is rarely discussed as this is simply passed on to the leader above.
 A phrase that you will often hear in Vietnam is “It's up to you.”
 You are the boss, you have to make the decision, don’t ask me.

 While hierarchical cultures typically have a top-down decision-making process and egalitarian cultures typically have a consensual decision-making process, this is not always the case.
 Japan, for example, is a very hierarchical society, but decisions are being made collectively.